Welcome to Colorado!

-1. Beware of Quickly Changing Temperatures.
-As you’re probably aware, temperatures change with altitude.
+- Beware of Quickly Changing Temperatures: As you’re probably aware, temperatures change with altitude.
 Some mountain passes can bring you up and down thousands of feet within a short distance.
-When you start climbing a mountain it can be sunny clear blue skies, and by the time you reach the top of the pass, there can be blizzard conditions.
+When you start climbing a mountain, the skies might be bright, sunny and clear and by the time you reach the top of the pass, blizzard conditions may appear.

-2. Fog can be a huge issue, especially in the valleys.
-Visibility can go from totally clear to being extremely limited, literally in seconds.
+- Fog can be a huge issue: Especially in the valleys.
+Visibility can go from totally clear to extremely limited in a matter of seconds.

-3. The colorful leaves may be pretty to look at, but leaves on the road can be dangerous when wet.
-Driving on slippery leaves can be similar to driving on ice!
+- The colorful leaves may be pretty to look at, but leaves on the road can be dangerous when wet: Driving on slippery leaves can be similar to driving on ice!
 Leaves can also obstruct traffic lines, potholes, or pavement markings.
 Remember to use caution, drive slowly, and keep a safe following distance.

-4. The days are becoming shorter which means visibility is reduced.
-Turn on your headlights and watch for pedestrians walking or biking on the roadway at dawn, dusk, or night.
+- The days are becoming shorter which means reduced visibility: Turn on your headlights and watch for pedestrians walking or biking on the roadway at dawn, dusk, or night.
 Also, remember to check that all of the lights on your car are working properly.

-5. With the time change, the sun rises and sets at different times.
-The sunset and sunrise may even occur during the morning and evening rush hour, producing a dangerous glare at the same time that many cars are on the road.
+- With the time change, the sun rises and sets at different times: The sunset and sunrise may occur during the morning and evening rush hour, producing a dangerous glare at the same time that many cars are on the road.
 Keep a pair of sunglasses in your car that you can wear to reduce sun glare.

-6. The cool overnight temperatures bring morning frost.
-Keep a snow broom/ice remover in your car and give yourself extra time to clear your windows of frost before you start driving.
+- The cool overnight temperatures bring morning frost: Keep a snow broom/ice remover in your car and give yourself extra time to clear your windows of frost before you start driving.
 Make sure your wipers and defrosters are working as they should.

-7. Watch for deer and elk!
-Deer and elk accidents are common during the autumn months because it’s mating season.
+- Watch for deer and elk: Deer and elk accidents are common in the fall because it’s mating season.
 If you see a deer or elk, proceed with caution and slow down as they often travel in groups.
 Remember that deer are most active at dawn and dusk.

-8. Don’t Give In to Tire Pressure.
-Temperatures fluctuate a lot in the autumn.
+- Don’t Give In to Tire Pressure: Temperatures fluctuate frequently in the autumn.
 It can go from double digits in the afternoon to zero (or lower) at night and in the early morning.
 This will cause your tires to expand and contract which can ultimately lead to a loss of pressure, something you don’t want to worry about when on the road.
 Monitor your tire pressure regularly.